frankframework/frank-manual/docs/source/operator/ladybug.rst

    .. image:: ladybugBottomRightHappy_1.jpg

 #.
 Select node 2 in the figure of step 4.
 The item "tsReceived" is a session key, a data item accompanying the incoming message.
 To the bottom-right, you should see that the value of this session key is a timestamp.
 The Frank!Framework automatically adds this session key to the incoming message.
 It is the time that the incoming message was received.
 #.
 Select node 3 in the figure of step 4.
 This is the first pipe in the pipeline.
 From the figure of step 4, you can see that this pipeline has pipes "pipeParseCSV" (number 3) and "pipeSendApartments" (number 4).
-To the bottom-right, you see the same file path to ``example.csv`` that you saw in the previous step.
+To the bottom-right, you see the same file path to ``example.csv`` that you saw in step 5.
 The input of the first pipe equals the input of the pipeline.
 #.
 Select node 4 in the figure of step 4 to select the second pipe.
 The bottom-right looks like shown below.
 The input of this pipe is the output of the previous pipe.
 You can see that file ``example.csv`` has been read and that the contents has been transformed to eXtensible Markup Language (XML).
 There is much information about XML on the internet.

    .. image:: ladybugBottomRightHappy_4.jpg